 Anthracus consputus (Duftschmid, 1812)

 A small ground beetle of Nationally notable B status.
-Anthracus consputus is usually found under stones near still water, which is identical to the situation we recorded the individual in the accompanying photographs - found under an old house brick by a long-established, shallow puddle at the entrance to the former colliery at Bevercotes Pit Wood in June 2017.
-The only other county record, seems to be Adrian Dutton's record from Shelford on 18/04/98.
+Anthracus consputus is usually found under stones near still water, which is identical to the situation we recorded the individual in the lower four photographs - found under an old house brick by a long-established, shallow puddle at the entrance to the former colliery at Bevercotes Pit Wood in June 2017.
+The only other county records, seems to be Adrian Dutton's record from Shelford on 18/04/98, with another turning up at an MV light I was running at Lound Wood in May 2024.
 Although the NBN lists five post-1992 records for Nottinghamshire, the grid references place them in neighbouring counties of Leicestershire and Lincolnshire.

 ....